My friend Michael Galpert was telling me about his best car buying tips and his experience buying a used car in four days.

 My wife and I wanted to buy a car.
 We came across this listing on TrueCar we liked:

-We wanted to see if we could get this car any lower.
+We wanted to see if we could get this car any lower price.
 So we went to the dealership to ask.

 I posted the following to Twitter while we were waiting at the Honda dealership: